AVCLVB

 Overview

-• Modulation sources: Envelope, LFO, MIDI, gamepad, MIDI file.
+• Mod Sources: Envelope, LFO, MIDI, gamepad, and MIDI file can drive destinations.

 Getting Started